kimjoar/writings/understanding-backbone.md

 -----------------

 The next step is introducing models, which are responsible for the network traffic, i.e. Ajax requests and responses.
-Here Backbone has a nice abstraction over Ajax, so we don't need to specify `type`, `dataType` and `data` directly, we only need to specify the URL and then call `save` on the model.
-The `save` method accepts the data to save as the first parameter, and options, such as the `success` callback, as the second parameter.
+As Backbone nicely abstracts Ajax, we don't need to specify `type`, `dataType` and `data` anymore.
+Now we only need to specify the URL and call `save` on the model.
+The `save` method accepts the data we want to save as the first parameter, and options, such as the `success` callback, as the second parameter.

 ```diff
  var events = _.clone(Backbone.Events);